The Apostle from Tarsus

 The mission Yeshua had in mind for Saul would take him to the nations, including kings and all the biological descendants of Jacob wherever they might be living (Acts 9:15).
 It is noteworthy that Yeshua said "sons of Israel" and not "Jews."
 The sons of Israel were fractured into several groups: Essenes, Galilean Jews, Hellenistic Jews, Hellenized Jews, Herodians, Judean Jews, Pharisees, Sadducees, Samaritans and Zealots.
 The good news of Messiah was intended for all of them.
 This declaration hearkens back to Peter's statement in his Pentecost sermon: "Therefore, let all the house of Israel assuredly know that God has made him [Yeshua] both Lord and Messiah" (Acts 2:36).

-Historic Christianity, employing a distorted interpretation of Acts 18:6; Acts 22:21 and Galatians 2:7-9, has assumed Yeshua's mission for the new apostle was to be only for the benefit of Gentiles.
+Historic Christianity, employing a distorted interpretation of Acts 18:6; Acts 22:21 and Galatians 2:7-9, assumed Yeshua's mission for the new apostle was to be only for the benefit of Gentiles.
 Moreover, having abandoned the Jews Paul also rejected Judaism and the Law.
 Saul became the supposed author of replacement theology in spite of Saul statements to the contrary (Rom 9:1-5; 11:1-2).
-On the basis of this distortion of Saul's mission Christianity effectively rejected God's commission to take the good news of salvation to Jews.
 By inventing an antisemitic Paul the Church has done a grave disservice to the great apostle.
 See my web article Perspectives on Paul.

 Saul, along with Barnabas, was set apart for vocational ministry in a special ordination service in Antioch (Acts 13:1-2).
 Much of Paul's ministry is contained in Luke's narratives of three journeys, each of which began in Antioch (Acts 13—21).
 It is in this time that Luke began identifying Saul by his Roman name "Paul."
 Wherever he went he made disciples in accordance with the Great Commission, established congregations, equipped leaders, appointed elders (Acts 14:23) and provided pastoral care (Acts 15:41).
 During these years Paul also wrote several pastoral letters, including (in my opinion) the one titled "Hebrews."
 See my article The Correspondence of Paul.
 Paul's extensive itinerary and travels would fall in the same category as the world's great explorers.
 No one in the first century could be his equal.
 We might wonder how Paul withstood the rigors of such an active life.